Norway in the Eurovision Song Contest 2006: Background

 As part of its duties as participating broadcaster, NRK organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 The broadcaster confirmed its intentions to participate at the 2006 contest on 4 July 2005.
-NRK has traditionally organised the national final Melodi Grand Prix to select its entry for the contest in all but one of its participation.
+NRK has traditionally organised the national final Melodi Grand Prix to select its entry for the contest in all but one of its participations.
 Along with its participation confirmation, the broadcaster revealed details regarding its selection procedure and announced the organization of Melodi Grand Prix 2006 in order to select its 2006 entry.

 Before Eurovision

 Melodi Grand Prix 2006

 Stian Barsnes Simonsen (pictured in 2018) alongside Synnøve Svabø, were the two hosts of Melodi Grand Prix 2006.

 Melodi Grand Prix 2006 was the 44th edition of the national final Melodi Grand Prix, organised by NRK to select its entry for the Eurovision Song Contest 2006.
 18 songs were selected to compete in a five-week-long process that commenced on 13 January 2006 and concluded with the final on 4 February 2006.
 All shows were hosted by Synnøve Svabø and Stian Barsnes Simonsen and televised on NRK1 with commentary by Jostein Pedersen as well as streamed online at NRK's official website nrk.no.